 You will be expected to have a good standard of general education, a good understanding of the law and legal system, and good administration skills.

-- The LLB is equivalent to a BA or BSc and is a Qualifying Law Degree.
-It’s the perfect first step towards becoming a paralegal: LLB Law
+- The LLB Law is equivalent to a BA or BSc and is a Qualifying Law Degree and one of the recommended paralegal course paths towards becoming a paralegal.

 What do you need to be a Paralegal?